William Gerard: Early life

-He was born at Ince-in-Makerfield in Lancashire, son of Gilbert Gerard and Elizabeth Davison, daughter of an alderman of Chester, a city with which William was to have a long association, and where he died.
+He was born at Ince-in-Makerfield in Lancashire, son of Gilbert Gerard and Elizabeth (Eleanor?)
+Davison, daughter of an alderman of Chester, a city with which William was to have a long association, and where he died.
 Sir Gilbert Gerard, the English Master of the Rolls, was his cousin, and is said to have advanced William's career.

 William entered Gray's Inn in 1543, was called to the Bar in 1546, and became an Ancient of Gray's Inn (this title was normally awarded to those barristers who had practised in the Inn for ten years) in 1552.
 Elrington Ball argues that his legal qualifications were insufficient for the office of Lord Chancellor of Ireland, but in fact, William had acquired considerable legal experience.
 He was made Attorney General for Wales in 1554, Recorder of Chester in 1556, a justice in Wales in 1559 and vice-justice of Chester in 1561.

 Political career

-Starting in 1555 Gerard sat in six consecutive parliaments as a member for Chester — the last two of Queen Mary's reign, her 4th (1555) and 5th (1558) and the first four of Queen Elizabeth's reign, 1st (1559), 2nd (1563), 3rd (1571) and 4th (1572).
+Starting in 1555, Gerard sat in six consecutive parliaments as a member for Chester — the last two of Queen Mary's reign, her 4th (1555) and 5th (1558) and the first four of Queen Elizabeth's reign, 1st (1559), 2nd (1563), 3rd (1571) and 4th (1572).